rycolab/website/content/authors/rowan/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: MEng student at the University of Cambridge

-interests:
-- metaphor
-- interpretability
-- bias and fairness in NLP

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons